Archive for the ‘pl/sql’ Category

 If you’re new to database triggers, you can read the DML Trigger Basic article on this site to get an introduction.
 By way of review, you can write database triggers against DDL or DML statements.
 DML triggers can be either statement-level or row-level triggers.

-statement, which means you can’t inspect the specific rows that a DML statement affects.
-A row-level trigger runs once for each row affected by an INSERT
+The difference between a statement-level and row-level trigger is simple.
+A statement-level trigger runs once for any INSERT, UPDATE, or DELETE statement, which means you can’t inspect the specific rows that a DML statement affects.
+A row-level trigger runs once for each row affected by an INSERT, UPDATE, or DELETE statement.

 Row-level database triggers give us the most granular (fancy word for detailed) view of transactions in your application.
 They’re also the best suited to logging changes happening with your data.
 The examples in this article will use DML row-level database triggers.